Apples have several properties that increase feelings of fullness, which may aid weight loss by reducing overall calorie intake.

 In addition to promoting weight loss, apples have several other benefits.

 The peels are particularly high in plant compounds that may lower your disease risk and provide many other health benefits.

 Apples have a low glycemic index (GI), which measures how much blood sugar levels rise after eating.

 Apples have been shown to reduce your body’s cholesterol and inflammation levels, which are key factors for heart health.

 Other studies have found that foods rich in antioxidants, such as apples,

 The antioxidant activity of apples may help prevent certain types of cancer.

-According to animal studies, consuming apple juice may help prevent mental decline and Alzheimer’s disease.
+According to animal studies, apple juice may help prevent mental decline and Alzheimer’s disease.

-Including apples in an already healthy and well-balanced diet may indeed be useful for weight loss.
+Including this fruit in a healthy and well-balanced diet may be useful for weight loss.